 - A sticky client

-- An access point (AP) with problematic signal strength
+- A malfunctioning access point or one with problematic signal strength

 Here’s a quick look at each of these.